 There are many more, but you can get the gist of how other people view gamblers.
 The average casino gambler looks like an adult, male zombie who keeps pressing his luck to no avail.

 They are viewed with disgust but are also pitied by many.
 It is sad watching someone throw everything away without regard for other people's feelings.
-Initially they may be seen as selfish and plain stupid, but over time it becomes more and more pathetic to watch them.
+Initially, they may be seen as selfish and plain stupid, but over time it becomes more and more pathetic to watch them.

 As with other addicts, you feel for these people while also loathing them at the same time.
 You wish you could help them, but you don't want to go near them.
-They tear at your heartstrings while also make you want to throw up when next to them.
+They tear at your heartstrings while also making you want to throw up when next to them.

 Male vs. Female Addiction